Doctor of Pharmacy (Pharm.D.)

 The School Admissions Committee reviews the applications and conducts interviews towards the end of Fall semester of the P3 year.
 Student acceptance into the P4 year remains pending until successful completion of all P3 courses.
 A student may not carry forward any course from the professional pharmacy program to the P4 year.
-The P4 class size is typically 30-35 students.
+The P4 class size is typically up to 40 students.

 Students admitted into the P4 year are subject to the requirement of ACPE’s Standard No. 14, Guideline 14.6, namely “the required advanced pharmacy practice experiences (APPEs) in all program pathways must be conducted in the United States or its territories or possessions.”

 The P4 curriculum applies only to Pharm.D. students.
 It encompasses all the Advanced Pharmacy Practice Experiences (APPEs) that include nine clerkship rotations of which four are required and five are electives for a total of 1,440 hours.
 The four required APPEs are conducted in the United States or its territories or possessions (District of Columbia, Guam, Puerto Rico, and U.S. Virgin Islands).
 All APPEs are conducted after students have successfully completed all didactic, laboratory and practical (IPPEs) course work during the first three professional years.